There are different types and causes of hair loss (alopecia). Hereditary hair loss runs in families and is common and normal.

 Losing your hair slowly is a normal part of the ageing process for most men and some women.
 Treatment is not usually necessary.
 However, hair loss that occurs rapidly or early in life can be distressing.
 If you wish to slow or stop the progression of hair loss, there are treatments available.

-Treatment for hair loss include:
+Treatments for hair loss include:

 - wigs, hairpieces or hair transplantation.